Thanks for emailing that article!

 Without enough insulin, there is too much sugar in your blood.
 It’s like having a car full of gas but no key; you have the fuel you need, but can’t start using it.

-Diabetes affects over 16 million Americans.
+Diabetes affects more than 29 million Americans.
 The most common form of diabetes is adult-onset diabetes.
 Adult-onset diabetes typically strikes those who are over 40, overweight and have a sedentary lifestyle.

 Other risk factors include those with a family history of diabetes and those belonging to certain ethnic groups.
 Persons of African, Native American, Japanese, Latino or Polynesian descent are more at risk.